Fall campus

 Ambassadorial Requirements

 • Motivated to learn and share: You are motivated to develop your field of specialization and share your knowledge and learning during and after the grant term.
-After the grant term, you are interested in engaging as an alum.
+After the grant term, you are interested in engaging as an alum of the Foundation.

 Academic Requirements

-• Tampere City Region senior secondary school (lukio) graduate: You have graduated from a senior secondary school in the Tampere City Region (Tampere, Kangasala, Lempäälä, Nokia, Orivesi, Pirkkala, Ylöjärvi).
+• Tampere City Region senior secondary school (lukio) graduate: You have graduated from a senior secondary school in the Tampere City Region (Tampere, Kangasala, Lempäälä, Nokia, Orivesi, Pirkkala, or Ylöjärvi).

 • A bachelor’s degree: You have completed your bachelor's degree in a university or university of applied sciences by the end of the application period.

 • If, for administrative reasons, you have not obtained the degree certificate but have completed all courses and the thesis required for your degree by the last day of the application period, you are eligible to apply for the grant program.
 Please include an informal certificate provided by your institution as proof of the completion of your degree requirements.
 This certificate needs to state when you will obtain the official degree certificate.
-Once you receive the official certificate, please email a copy of it to us immediately.
+Once you receive the official certificate, please email a copy of it to us as soon as possible.

-• Start of studies: Your full-time studies in the U.S. begin in the fall of 2024.
+• Start of studies: Your full-time studies in the U.S. begin in the fall of 2025.

 • Study objective: You plan to complete a master's degree in the U.S. This grant is primarily for candidates seeking their first master's degree.

-• Willingness to apply to multiple universities: At the time of applying, you do not have to have a study place in the U.S. Yet, you are prepared to apply to several universities you would like to study at.
+• Willingness to apply to multiple universities: At the time of applying, you do not have to have a place of study in the U.S. Yet, you are prepared to apply to several universities you would like to study at.
 Your university list needs to be balanced and include a backup plan.
 You will receive help in creating a balanced university list.

-• All fields of study are welcomed: Your studies during the grant term are in or close to your own field.
+• All fields of study are welcome: Your studies during the grant term are in or close to your own field.
 Only studies or research including patient care or other patient contact are excluded.

 Visa Requirements